conorcarrion/multinational-retail-data-centralisation/README.md

 As we can see, there are a few issues to fix.
 I started by using df.dropna() to drop any rows or columns which were completely null.

-This drops row 6 but not row 5, indicating there might be some data in row 5.
+This dropped row 6 but not row 5, indicating there might be some data in row 5.

-I initially used a technique to set the second row with the column headers as the column headers, however this caused the nan entries also to be pushed in.
+I initially used a technique to set the second row with the column headers as the column headers, however this caused the nan entries to be added to the index column, which seemed peculiar.
 Instead I manually entered the column headers with df.columns = [] and dropped the headers row.
 I named the assorted columns data_0 and data_5 just for ease of accessing whilst cleaning.

 I wanted to inspect row 5, so I made a mask using df["data_5].notnull() which returns true for all rows which are not null.
 By then using df[mask] I can get all those rows.